Samsung/tizen-docs/docs/platform/porting/graphics-and-ui.md

 ### Testing the Porting Result

-TBM offers the `tbm-haltests` to allow you to test and to verify the porting result.
-The `tbm-haltests` tool is included in the `libtbm-haltests` package, which can be downloaded from the [platform binary's snapshot repository](https://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/).
-It depends on `gtest` package and it can be downloaded from the [platform's snapshot repository](https://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/).
+TBM offers `tbm-haltests` that allows you to test and verify the porting result.
+The `tbm-haltests` tool is included in the `libtbm-haltests` package that can be downloaded from the [platform binary's snapshot repository](https://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/).
+It depends on the `gtest` package and it can be downloaded from the [platform's snapshot repository](https://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/).

 ### Checking TDM Log Messages

-TBM uses dlog to print debug messages.
-To show TBM runtime log messages:
+TBM uses dlog to print the debug messages.
+To show the TBM run time log, use the following message:

 ```
 $ dlogutil -v threadtime TBM